danspeech/danspeech/docs/html/_sources/danspeech.rst.txt

 ----------------------------------
-If you require better performance than what is apparent from the DanSpeech pre-trained models, we've also created a github repository, where you can train completely new models from scratch or finetune existing DanSpeech models to your specific domain/use-case (preferred method). **LINK MISSING TO TRAINING REPO.**
+If you require better performance than what is apparent from the DanSpeech pre-trained models, we've also created a github repository, where you can train completely new models from scratch or finetune existing DanSpeech models to your specific domain/use-case (preferred method).

+For more information, see :ref:`training-repo`.

 Training new models or finetuning DanSpeech models is useful if you have knowledge about the domain, which you wish to apply Danish speech recognition to, **and** you have either text resources or in the best case speech data available.

 Finetuning a DanSpeech model can result in much better performance but does require technical expertise and an available GPU for training.
 As an example of performance for such a system, see :ref:`demo`.

-For more information, see :ref:`training-repo`.